Weloom/WordWizApp/readme.md

-"WordWiz" (Short for word wizard) is a console app that tries to solve the DB coding challange "Word Counter".
-The goals for this implementation is:
+"WordWiz" (Short for word wizard) is a .NET9 console app, coded in C#, that tries to solve the DB coding challange "Word Counter".
+Some focus points for the choice of implementation are:
 * Expressive code, that is intueltively easy to understand
 * Clear separation of responsibility
 * Avoid complexity in code